biotaphy/tutorials/_sources/tutorial/w7_build_pam.md.txt

 bash run_tutorial.sh encode_layers data/config/encode_layers.json
 ```

-## Note

-You may get the following warning.
+**Note**: You may get the following warning.
 This indicates that there is a window with no
 values, a common occurrence in most datasets, and may be safely ignored.

 ```commandline